Teens and Pornography

 After five months in the program, Jason felt comfortable about disclosing his own struggles.
 When that happened, his father says, “he became the pariah of the program.”
 Other students teased and tormented him and administrators worried he might be a sexual predator.
 “They politely asked him to leave,” Tom recalls, “but they didn’t offer any alternative programs.”

 Twist of Fate

 It was only by chance the family heard of Oxbow.
 An administrator at the program Jason was leaving happened to mention the school’s inability to treat sex-specific disorders during a professional meeting.
 An Oxbow official was at the meeting and offered to take Jason.

 “In our facility, Jason’s kind of openness is rewarded,” Brooks explains.
 “He’s not shunned or in danger because everyone else in the program has similar issues.
 It’s a safer environment for him and he’s not able to groom other students in order to victimize them.”

-Because the program is sex-specific, Brooks says staff and students are held to higher accountability.
-“In another program where they’re not aware those tools or behaviors would go unnoticed or be considered horseplay.
+Because the program is sex-specific, Brooks says staff and students are held to a higher accountability.
+“In another program where they’re not aware, those tools or behaviors would go unnoticed or be considered horseplay.
 At Oxbow staff and residents pick them out and hold each other accountable.”

 Is Treatment Necessary?

 Shawn Brooks says there’s always a chance a teen will overcome his addiction without treatment.
 But there’s also a danger a child will start acting out when pictures no longer satisfy their sexual cravings.